Kapakls/Spotify-Album-Discogs-Listing-Matcher/README.md

 * Retrieves user data and album information from the Spotify API.
 * Scrapes listing data from Discogs for each album in the user's library.
-* Analyzes listing titles and identifies potential matches based on Jaccard similarity.
+* Analyzes listing titles and identifies potential matches based on Jaccard similarity and region.

 **Requirements:**